16 Career Options for Korean Learners in 2025

 9. Aviation industry

-While English is the common language in the aviation industry, there are still some openings where your Korean can boost your chances.
+While English is the common language in the aviation industry, there are still some openings where Korean can boost your chances.

 For example, an airline company shuffling between the USA and South Korea would prefer someone who can speak Korean.